Legal and Ethical Aspects of Research

 In the wake of recent scandals in some European and American Universities, academic misconduct is now high on the agenda.
 The course will create awareness towards academic integrity by presenting the legal and ethical issues in research and publication.

-The class will focus on different aspects of academic integrity such as truthfulness, plagiarism, non- discrimination and specific legal issues like freedom of research, conflict of interest, responsibility of co-authorship, copyright and data protection.
+The class will focus on different aspects of academic integrity such as plagiarism, co-authorship, conflict of interest and specific legal issues like freedom of research, access to information, copyright and data protection.

 Law and ethics are intertwined.
 Thus, the preferred approach is co-teaching: a professor of ethics and a professor law address different issues in a dialectical dialogue-based presentation mode.
 The course combines lecturing, group work and case studies.

 Participation and common group work of an academic ‘code of ethics’